jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 #### Original Problem & Solution

 This was the original problem:
-When a sub-command would only be created just before it is run, there is a problem: if a sub-command is created only just before it is run, when can a parent command fill in the parameters of the *not yet created* sub-command?
+When a sub-command might only be created just before it is run, there is a problem: if a sub-command is created only just before it is run, when can a parent command fill in the parameters of the *not yet created* sub-command?
 Parameter passings could not reference the sub-command’s parameters.
 That’s why before running the parent command, the sub-commands need to be created.
-But when creating the sub-command even before it is  run, there is another problem: if sub-commands need to be created when their parent is created, the sub-commands of sub-commands would also need to be created, and their sub-commands and so on.
-So the whole call structure would have to be created before the parent command could even run.
-This could even have resulted in circularities, that would make the system hang.
+But when creating the sub-command even before it is  run, there is another problem: if sub-commands need to be created when their parent is created, the sub-commands of sub-commands might also need to be created, and their sub-commands and so on.
+So the whole call structure might have to be created before the parent command could even run.
+This could even have resulted in circularities, that might make the system hang.

 The solution was, to create a call before it is run, but only the public contents, so that a parent can set the parameters.
 But the private contents are only created just before the command is run, which creates its sub-commands, but again only its parameters.
 This prevents recursive creation of the call structure, and gives command creation a neat and steady pulse.
 So this all makes it doable.
 Otherwise there could have been an endless recursive creation procedure, before any command could ever run.